jchen1/Skein/README.md

 Brute-force a solution for xkcd.com/1193.

-To compile: gcc -O2 skein_block.c skein.c main.c -o skein
+To compile in general: gcc -O3 skein_block.c skein.c main.c -o skein
+If you are on Linux x64: gcc -O3 skein_block_x64.s skein.c main.c -o skein

 To run: ./skein [string]